-These are the Moab bike rental prices for mountain bikes, however, they also rent road bikes, cruisers, and kids bikes.
-You can click on each shop’s booking link to see detailed prices.
+These are the mountain bike rental prices for each of the shops.
+The shops may also rent road bikes, cruisers, and kids bikes.

 |Shop||Standard||Mid-Range||High-End||Brand||Type of Bike|